Aman0509/learningSystemDesign/README.md

 In other words, all the nodes must commit, or all must abort and the entire transaction rolls back.
 This is why we need distributed transactions.

-Now, let's look at some popular solutions for distributed transactions:
+Now, let's look at some popular solutions/protocols for distributed transactions:

 ## Two-Phase commit